Hamzah82/BruteforceCalc/README.md

 ## Contribution
 If you want to contribute to this project, feel free to submit a pull request.

+## Unencrypted
+if my repo has 50 start i will release that
 ## License
 [MIT License](https://opensource.org/licenses/MIT)